Best Practices for Managing and Reducing MongoDB Disk Space Usage

 Considerations for compact:

 compactoperations can be resource-intensive (CPU, I/O) and take a significant amount of time, especially for large collections.
-It's often best run during maintenance windows or on secondary members of a replica set.- It requires free disk space equal to the size of the collection being compacted, as it rebuilds the data in a new location before swapping.
+It's often best run during maintenance windows or on secondary members of a replica set.- Disk requirements and locking behavior vary by MongoDB version, storage engine, and deployment shape.
+Check the documentation for your exact version before running it on a large production collection.

 - For sharded clusters, run